Assignment Links for Instructors

 You can enter a grade directly on a submission in the upper-right corner of the document viewer.

-When you click into the Grade field, you can enter a grade based on the grading scale or rubric you selected while creating the assignment, along with a comment.
+When you click the Grade field, you can enter a grade based on the grading scale or rubric you selected while creating the assignment, along with a comment.
 The comment entered here will appear in the gradebook.
 It will also display in the student's Grades area of the course if you check Show to Student.
 After entering a grade and a comment (optional), click Submit to save.